The Department of Social Work encourages qualified applicants from other countries to apply to the MSW program.

 - Completed online application form

-- Three letters of recommendation (follow the recommendation instructions on the application)
+- Two letters of recommendation (follow the recommendation instructions on the application)

 - Typed personal statement (and GPA explanation if your cumulative GPA is below 3.0)